 Afghanistan

-During the second half of 2021, decisions on Afghan cases began to gradually change, also possibly due to the presence of some high-profile cases and increased claims regarding personal risk of persecution.
+Since mid- 2021, decisions on Afghan cases began to gradually change, also possibly due to the presence of some high-profile cases and increased claims regarding personal risk of persecution.
 As a result, the annual recognition rate of Afghan applicants reached a national record of 10%, although still far below the average EU recognition rate.
+In 2022 for the first time in a decade the Afghan applicants were treated in a non-discriminatory way, with 49% overall recognition rate (14% refugee recognition rate and 35% subsidiary protection rate) and 51% rejection rate.

 Türkiye

-Moreover, despite settled case-law whereby the lodging of an application for international protection entitles the asylum seeker to apply for an immediate release from detention, many Turkish asylum seekers were kept in immigration detention centres for the duration of their entire asylum procedure, in violation of national law.
+Moreover, despite settled case-law whereby the lodging of an application for international protection entitles the asylum seeker to apply for an immediate release from detention, many Turkish asylum seekers were kept in immigration detention centres for the entire duration of their asylum procedure, in violation of national law.
 They were subsequently subject to negative decisions and deported back to Türkiye.
 In such cases, the immigration police made every effort to prevent Turkish detainees from accessing lawyers and legal advice.
-This practice has been publicly recognised and acknowledged by the former Prime Minister,[12] and seemed to be the result of an informal political agreement between the Bulgarian and Turkish governments.[13]
+This practice has been publicly recognised and acknowledged by the former Prime Minister,[17] and seemed to be the result of an informal political agreement between the Bulgarian and Turkish governments.[18]
 It was a long-standing practice of the Bulgarian authorities to prevent the Turkish nationals from access to procedure and international protection, as well as to expedite their return to the country of origin including, in several cases, in violation of the non-refoulement principle.
-In return, the Turkish authorities divert to a large extent the migratory pressure from the Bulgarian border to the Greek one.[14]
-It was presumed that similar arrangements were reached mid-2023 as far as after the summer peak of 5,025 individuals who entered Bulgaria during August alone,[15] the number of the new arrivals gradually decreased to 546 individuals (-88%) in December 2023.[16]
+In return, the Turkish authorities divert to a large extent the migratory pressure from the Bulgarian border to the Greek one.[19]
+It was presumed that similar arrangements were reached mid-2023, since after the summer peak of 5,025 individuals who entered Bulgaria during August alone,[20] the number of the new arrivals gradually decreased to only 546 individuals (-88%) in December 2023.[21]

-In July 2021, the European Court of Human Rights (ECtHR) ruled that Bulgarian authorities violated European human rights law by summarily returning a man to Türkiye, thus condemning the longstanding practice of denying Turkish refugees protection from persecution and handing them straight back to Türkiye.[17]
+In July 2021, the European Court of Human Rights (ECtHR) ruled that Bulgarian authorities had violated European human rights law by summarily returning a man to Türkiye, thus condemning the longstanding practice of denying Turkish refugees protection from persecution and handing them straight back to Türkiye.[22]
 On 8 July 2021 the MOI’s General Border Police Directorate, UNHCR and the Bulgarian Helsinki Committee signed an annex to 2010 Tripartite Memorandum of Understanding including the readmission procedures in the scope of the national monitoring.
 The aim was to assist the third country nationals who wish to apply for asylum in Bulgaria to be safeguarded from refoulement perpetrated by the means of readmission, among whom the Turkish nationals were designated as a special target group.

 Iraq